ishween/SocialCampaignGenAI/SPIKE_DOC.md

 **Future scope (not implemented).
 See `FUTURE_SCOPE.md` for details:**

-- Retry with exponential backoff for transient API errors (`tenacity` on all API-calling functions)
+- Timeout, Retry with exponential backoff for transient API errors (`tenacity` on all API-calling functions)
 - `SqliteSaver` / `PostgresSaver` for cross-process LangGraph checkpointing (current `MemorySaver` does not survive process kills)
 - Circuit breaker for cascading API failures across multiple products
-- Atomic file writes (`os.rename` from temp path to final path, preventing partial PNG on crash)
 - Provider-side prompt caching to reduce token cost for repeated system prompts

 ### 6.2 Retry Strategy